 Record Reviews/Concert Attendance: While there are many acceptable variations in the tone quality of any given instrument, it is important for students to have a concept of a characteristic sound.
 The best way to develop a concept of sound is to listen to accomplished performers of the instrument and emulate their tone qualities.
-Students will listen to recordings (CDs or online videos) and attend concerts that prominently feature their chosen instrument.
-The genre may be any style, but must include at least one classical performance by recording or concert.
-At least one of the three required submissions must be a live concert.
-Students will submit programs, photocopies of record/CD jackets or online link, and a short written review of each.
+Students will listen to 2 recordings posted on Canvas and attend a live concert which prominently features their chosen instrument.
+All assignments will be submitted via the link to Turnitin posted on Canvas.